svvvst/resume_generator/resume.md

 - Leveraged analytics to coordinate a cross-functional assortment of teams and meet deadlines for hundreds of design reviews each month.
 - Cut document management process from 10 minute to 2 minute average with VBA and JavaScript programming thru scraping the online document system, adding data and files to local database with ProjectWise API.
-- Built VBA email recipient recommendation algorithm to reduce submittal distribution time from 12 to 3 min. avg. by parsing emails with RegEx, then applying boolean algebra per config file.
+- Built email recipient recommendation algorithm to reduce submittal distribution time from 12 to 3 min. thru RegEx email parser and boolean algebra in config file.
-- Designed and leveraged a visual approach with Excel, Power BI, and Power Query Formula Language to communicate complex technical ideas and performance trends to stakeholders.
+- Published personal knowledge of project structure and procedures to facilitate communication between teams, increase adherence to review procedures, and accelerate onboarding of fellow team members.
-- Documented and published personal knowledge of project structure and procedures to facilitate communication between teams, increase adherence to review procedures, and accelerate onboarding of fellow team members.
+- Leveraged Power BI and Power Query Formula Language to communicate complex ideas visually to stakeholders.

 ##  United Parcel Service, Inc.